DecisionsDev/odm-docker-kubernetes/azure/README.md

     }
 ```

+Make a note of the server name that is displayed in the JSON output (e.g.: "fullyQualifiedDomainName": "odmpsqlserver.postgres.database.azure.com") as it will be used [later](#create-the-datasource-secrets-for-azure-postgresql).

 ###  Create a firewall rule that allows access from Azure services

 To make sure your database and your AKS cluster can communicate, put in place firewall rules with the following command:

 ```console